 Wisdom Watch aims to make a unique contribution to addressing health equity gaps by increasing access to high-quality screenings for dementia within Richmond’s Black community.
+The goal is to empower Black elders and their loved ones to recognize early dementia signs, to improve outcomes and quality of life.

 Our Contribution